WILLIAMSTOWN -- Last Friday night, I got an invite to catch up with a friend, and she suggested we meet at Coyote Flaco here.

 It was a warm welcome after leaving the frosty, dark evening outside.

 In a Mexican dining establishment, it always seems like a margarita is in order, so we did order them.
-My friend got the house margarita on the rocks, which is Jose Cuervo tequila, Triple Sec and lime juice, shaken and poured over ice.

 In honor of the restaurant’s name, I ordered the "Coyote" margarita, made with 1800 brand tequila, Cointreau and fresh lime juice, also on the rocks.